-Playing with Eels serves vegan brunch every saturday – unfortunately we weren’t hungry enough for an all-you-can-eat-buffet but we tried the suuuper fudgy chocolate brownie and berry milkshake.
+Playing with Eels serves vegan brunch every Saturday – unfortunately, we weren’t hungry enough for an all-you-can-eat-buffet but we tried the super fudgy chocolate brownie and berry milkshake.
 So good!
-I loved the interior of the store because it’s bookshop-café combo.
+I loved the interior of the store because it’s a bookshop-café combo.

 Streetfood Market at Mauerpark (on Sundays)